 SD Cards are rated by speed of read and write time.
-The old cards described this as “time” or “x” and the newer cards with Speed Class Rating and then lastly, bus rate.
-If a card falls below a certain speed class rating they may not function with certain devices.
+The old cards described this as “time” or “x.”
+Newer cards often include Speed Class Rating or bus rate.
+If a card falls below a certain speed class rating, it may not function with certain devices.

 There are three sizes of SD Cards: